-Following the entrance meeting, the Auditor conducted a thorough on-site tour of all areas of the facility, There are seven (7) inmate housing units that are all single cells and sixteen (16) segregation cells used for administrative, disciplinary and protective custody inmates that are also single cells.
-The other areas viewed were medical, kitchen, laundry, intake processing area and the visiting area.
-During the tour, the auditor made visual observations of the program areas and housing units including PREA educational materials available, showers, officer post sight lines to identify potential cross gender viewing concerns and camera locations.
-Privacy is maintained in the shower area and the inmates are required to wear shower shorts which the auditor observed from different angles in the housing unit to ensure privacy is maintained.
+Following the entrance meeting, the Auditor conducted a thorough on-site tour of all areas of the facility, There are eight (8) inmate housing units that are all single cells and 34 segregation cells used for administrative and protective custody inmates that are also single cells.
+The other areas viewed were medical, kitchen, laundry, intake processing area, prison industry area and the visiting area.
+During the tour, the Auditor made visual observations of the service and program areas and housing units including PREA educational materials available, showers, officer post sight lines to identify potential cross gender viewing concerns and camera locations.
+Privacy is maintained in the shower area with privacy screens and the inmates are required to wear shower shorts which the auditor observed from different angles in the housing unit to ensure privacy is maintained.
 In addition to custody staff, the facility maintains a complex camera monitoring system which covers all areas of the facility and monitored by staff 24/7/365.
-The auditor did not observe any blind spots or problem areas during the tour.
+The Auditor did not observe any blind spots or problem areas during the tour.

 During the tour of the entire facility, the Auditor asked impromptu questions (informal questions) of staff and inmates regarding PREA education, reporting methods and facility practices.
-The auditor did observe when opposite-gender staff were observed entering into a housing unit, an announcement was always made by the respective staff member.
+The Auditor did observe when opposite-gender staff were observed entering into a housing unit, an announcement was always made by the respective staff member.